linux4sam/dt-overlay-at91/README.md

 To build the overlays for a board make sure the following steps are done:

-* the environment variables ARCH and CROSS_COMPILE are set correctly
+* the environment variables ARCH and CROSS_COMPILE are set correctly.
+By default, ARCH is set to arm and will need to be explicitly overridden for riscv.
 * (optional) the environment variable KERNEL_DIR points to Linux kernel and the kernel was already built for the board.
 This is needed because the DT Overlay repository uses the Device Tree Compiler (dtc) from the kernel source tree.
 By default,